Smartphone photography / videography training in person or online

 Today’s iPhones, Android or other brands of smartphones can produce high quality images if used with care and under optimum conditions.

-In the ‘selfie help workshop’, students learn how to capture high quality images for print or online publication or for sharing on Instagram, Twitter or Facebook.
+Students learn how to capture high quality images for print or online publication or social media such as Instagram, Twitter or Facebook.

-The workshop can also cover accessories to help improve the quality of portraits, still life and product shots or record video and audio for Youtube.
+The workshop can also cover accessories to help improve the quality of portraits, still life and product shots or record video and audio.

 The workshop has been delivered as a 1:1 session or as part of a staff development days for employees at Microsoft or as leisure courses at the University of Bath, the Royal Photographic Society and Marcus Evans Linguarama.